 Mine drainage meets Cement Creek in the Bonita Creek Mining District near Silverton, Colorado.
 (Photo by Mark Duggan)

 It appeared that might change in the wake of the Gold King spill.
-Photos and videos of the vividly orange-colored Animas were seen in news reports around the world.
-It was a big story, for a few hours.
+Photos and videos of the vividly orange-colored Animas were seen in news reports worldwide.
+It was a big story for a few hours.
 As the news cycle moved on to another disaster, optimism formed that the spill would finally galvanize Congress and the Environmental Protection Agency into funding widespread cleanup efforts.